Dear JHPCE community.

 – Staging data that will be used by multiple jobs on multiple nodes.
 The Personal Scratch space is significantly faster than, say, one’s home directory, so there may be a significant performance benefit by staging frequently used data in one’s Personal Scratch space.

 – A temporary location for storing intermediate files that a program creates, but are not needed long term.
-For an SGE job, the $TMPDIR is still the recommended location for intermediate files, as the $TMPDIR is cleaned up once the job completes, however you could also use the $MYSCRATCH directory.
+For an SGE job, the $TMPDIR is still the recommended location for small intermediate files, as the $TMPDIR is cleaned up once the job completes, however you should use the $MYSCRATCH directory for larger files.

 With all of these examples, please bear in mind that any data that you wish to retain long term will need to be copied to some other long term location (your home directory, or space on DCS/DCL).

 One last technical note… In order to optimize performance and capacity of the Personal Scratch space, the storage array was set up without any redundancy on the array.
 What this means is that if one of the NVME drives fails, it may cause the Personal Scratch space to become unavailable and data to be lost the Personal Scratch space.
 While we do not expect this to happen any time soon, it is a possibility.
 All other storage on the JHPCE cluster has several layers of redundancy in place to minimize the impact of a hardware failure.

 We hope that this Personal Scratch space will help in situations where there is a need to store a large amount of data for a short period of time.
 Please let us know if you have any questions.